Big Shopping in Small Towns

 Business owners are friendly and proud of their Northwoods location.
-For evidence, take a look at the art sold at the Black Iris and Purple Pelican .
+For evidence, take a look at the art sold at the Purple Pelican .
 Also, check out the reading materials showcased at Northwind Book and Fiber which also sells arts and crafts from dozens of craftspeople.
 Use a Northwest Heritage Passage map to find other rural artisans.

 Shopping for an outdoorsman?
 Expand his wardrobe beyond blaze orange at the 6,000-square-foot Spooner Outlet, which has specialized in sporting goods and attire since 1962.